Craftsy/tailwind/README.md

 Tailwind
 ========

-Tailwind is a code coverage utiltiy for JavaScript that can run in the browser.
-It works by importing a script and injecting watch statements which analyze what statements in the code are executed.
-Analytics about the code coverage can be polled in real-time and used to generated reports.
+Tailwind is a code coverage utility for JavaScript that runs in the browser.
+It works by importing the target script and uses [Esprima](http://esprima.org/) to identify which statements and branching it should watch.
+Analytics about the code coverage can then be polled in real-time and used to generated reports.

 Tailwind is most effective when combined with a testing framework like [mocha](http://visionmedia.github.io/mocha/).